top of page

 HINTS Exam

-The HINTS Exam serves as a diagnostic tool to distinguish benign peripheral disorders from central nervous system conditions, such as strokes.
+The HINTS Exam is a diagnostic tool to distinguish benign peripheral disorders from central nervous system conditions, such as strokes.
 HINTS is an acronym for Head Impulse-Nystagmus-Test of Skew.
 The 'Head Impulse' component involves testing the function of the vestibulo-ocular reflex.
-A normal result on this test (HIT) strongly suggests that the cause of Acute Vestibular Syndrome is situated within the central nervous system.
+A normal result on this test (HIT) strongly suggests that the cause of Acute Vestibular Syndrome is within the central nervous system.

 Dix HallPike Maneuver - Vertigo